ketan6789/Simulation/README.md

 ## License

-You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
+You are free to use, modify, and distribute the files for both commercial and non-commercial purposes.

 ## Acknowledgments

-Special thanks to [contributors] who have helped in developing and improving these simulations.
+Special thanks to the contributors who have helped in developing and improving these simulations.

 Happy simulating!